Malaysia drops corruption case against deputy prime minister

 Anwar’s Pakatan Harapan coalition had campaigned on a platform of tackling corruption, and Zahid’s discharge may add to concerns about cases against other prominent politicians, including former Prime Minister Najib Razak.
 Najib is currently serving a 12-year prison sentence in a 1MDB-linked case and faces a number of other 1MDB trials.

-Maria Chin Abdullah, a reformist former lawmaker and prominent member of civil society, criticised the decision as a “sad day for democracy” urging a “fuller explanation” from the prosecution on why it wanted to drop the case.
+Maria Chin Abdullah, a reformist former lawmaker and prominent member of civil society, criticised the decision as a “sad day for democracy” and urged a “fuller explanation” from the prosecution on why it wanted to drop the case.

 “Citizens went onto the streets to protest against corrupt leaders and we expect justice to be served,” Chin Abdullah said in a statement.
-“The (discharge) decision is a setback and tantamount to saying: ‘Corruption is OK!’.”
+“The ]discharge\ decision is a setback and tantamount to saying: ‘Corruption is OK!'”

 In March, Anwar promised to tackle corruption “without fear or favour“.